knudtty/knudtty.github.io/content/posts/back_to_basics_manifesto.md

 that equals 0 in binary.
 This means that to find the length of a string, you have to loop through each index until you find one that equals 0 - the size is not known until you loop through the entire array.
 Strings in C are specified by using double quotes (") while single chars are denoted by (').
-Therefore, the following is equivalent
+Therefore, the following is equivalent:
 ```C
 char greeting1[] = {'H', 'e', 'l', 'l', 'o', ' ', 'W', 'o', 'r', 'l', 'd', '!', '\0'};
 char greeting2[] = "Hello World!";